 - 2.24 imovie prores

 - 2.27 prores

 - 2.30 how to use final cut pro

 Top 5 Converters to Convert MP4 to ProRes Recommended

-When compared ProRes, MP4 has a way better compression ratio that saves a decent amount of space on your storage media.
+When compared to ProRes, MP4 has a better compression ratio that saves a decent amount of space on your storage media.
 ProRes files are quite larger in size, and as far as the picture quality is concerned, the difference between the two is almost negligible.
-Considering this, the obvious question that arises is, “Why do professionals convert MP4 to ProRes?”
+Considering this, the obvious question is, “Why do professionals convert MP4 to ProRes?”
 Although the answer is a bit technical, things are easy to understand even if you don’t have an in-depth understanding of video formats and how your GPU processes the data.
 Here you will learn about the critical differences between ProRes and MP4 files, why most professionals convert MP4 to ProRes, and what tools do (or can) they to get this done.

 - Part 1.
 What Are the Differences Between ProRes and MP4

 - Part 2.
 How to Convert MP4 to ProRes in Most Recommended Way

 - Part 3.
 Other 4 Converters Recommended to Convert MP4 to ProRes

 Developed and introduced by Apple Inc. in the year 2007 with the public release of Final Cut Studio 2, ProRes is a codec that, unlike H.264 and H.265 that use MP4 as file extension, loosely compresses the footages, thus preparing them for post-production processes.